English Language Arts 6 & 7

 - I have signed up for Remind 101 by texting the code @2c5c1 to 81010 or by emailing firstname.lastname@example.org.

-- Additional information will be sent home later in the year regarding the novels we will be reading and curriculum-related films we will be watching.
+- Additional information will be sent home later in the year regarding the curriculum-related films we will be watching.

 Student Signature Date